LostInOG365/LostInOG365/README.md

 # Hello, I am a budding IT specialist for application development 👋

 ## About me
-I am currently retraining as an IT specialist for application development and am about to take my final exam, part 1 (AP1).
+I am currently retraining as an IT specialist for application development and am about to take my final exam, part 1 (AP1) in February 2026.
 I am particularly interested in **customizing CRM/ERP software**.

 ## 🔍 Internship wanted
 I am looking for a mandatory internship as part of my retraining.
 I am particularly interested in:
 - Customizing and adapting CRM/ERP systems
 - Software development in a business environment
-- Data analytics and reporting

 Location: Throughout Germany

 ## Technologies & Tools
 Programming languages:
-- Python (including Pandas for data analytics)
+- Python (including Pandas)
 - Java
 - PHP
 - HTML & CSS